87andrewh/WeirdAntiCheatIdeas/README.md

 - Quantifying impact of cheaters.
 Just player perception?
 If players don't notice, is there a problem?
   - Reports / (players * playtime)?
 Stratify by skill, trust, spending?
   - Quantifying perception across games.
 What does the same person think about CS, Overwatch, and Valorant?
-- Quantifying distribution of types of cheaters and tools, the amount of damage they do.
+- Quantifying distribution of types of cheaters and tools, the amount of damage they do
 - Is machine learning the end game?
 Or other automated systems?
 When do bans have to be manual?
-- Generating artificial cheat vs legitimate data by simulating bots with cheats vs no cheats.
+- Generating artificial aimbot data with a GAN.
+Will basic smoothing aimbots be classified as abnormal?
+- Generating aimbot data from constrained self-play
   -  "Supervised deep learning systems can only be as good as their training datasets, but in self-play systems, the available data improves automatically as the agent gets better." https://openai.com/blog/more-on-dota-2/
-- Graph neural networks for unsupervised clustering of friend graphs.
+- Graph neural networks for unsupervised clustering of friend graphs
 - Kaggle competition for classifiers.
 Why crowdsource just the labels?
 - Proctoring major online tournaments.
+Feasibility, player support?
 - Recording system optimizations:
-  - Shadowplay past 30 seconds of enemy
+  - Hotkey to shadowplay past 30 seconds of enemy
 - Reporting system optimizations:
   - Labels in time
-  - Labels with type and degree
+  - Labels with type of hack and degree of certainty/severity
-  - Record abusive text and voice (legal?)
+  - Record abusive text and voice (legality?)
 - Weird features:
   - Quantify aim skill relative to other skills (movement, inventory management)
   - Drastic changes in some skill
   - Weird networking, changing IP, changing latency
-  - Knowledge of enemy positions
+  - Knowledge of enemy positions, never clearing empty corners
   - Burst DPS
-  - Features that discourage blatant hacking
  - Inspiring architectures:
+   - Valve's GRU on raw mouse dynamics
+   - Transformer on unlabeled data to improve encoding
+   - Stack or average predictions of per-engagement models?
+Incorporate trust factor?
    - https://d4mucfpksywv.cloudfront.net/emergent-tool-use/images/multi-agent-policy-architecture-20190904a.png

 ### Prevention: